irfanhakim-as/homelab-wiki/topics/pi-hole.md

 ### Description

-This is a brief description of the subtopic.
+This details the process of setting up Pi-hole as the local DNS server for use with your local servers or devices.

 ### References